tiny-craft/tiny-rdm-doc/docs/guide/custom-decoder/index.md

 Tiny RDM decodes and encodes by executing external cli applications.

-To facilitate data transfer between different processes, the raw data will encode into Base64 string before pass to the external application as a parameter, it will also return in Base64.
+To be able to transfer data between different processes, the raw data will encode into Base64 string before pass to the external application as a parameter, it will also return in Base64.
 If the external application fails to process the data (e.g., unable to decode), just simply return the plain text `[RDM-ERROR]`.

 The basic input and output workflow looks like below:

 ![decode flow](images/flow.png)

-## Creating and Using Custom Decoders/Encoders
+## Creating and Using

 Let's walk through an example of creating a PHP serializer and deserializer to demonstrate how to build and use custom decoders and encoders.